tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 }
 ```

+With that, for configuration editing purposes, using the Python object to JSON conversion is more convenient than Java (POJO) to JSON conversion.
-Now it is superior to Java.
-You can add new custom attributes if needed without having to define a new class.
+We can add new custom attributes if needed without having to define a new class.
+The `Config` class is all you need for all configuration writing.
+The full working code for converting Python object to JSON is shown below.

 ``` python Full code
 import collections